OctopusDeploy/blog/blog/2022-03/deploying-amazon-eks-github-actions/index.md

 In a DevOps process, a CI server, like Github Actions, builds a code repository and pushes the software artifact to a container registry, ready for deployment.
 Before GitHub Actions was introduced, a third-party tool like Jenkins had to execute DevOps operations on the GitHub repository.

-GitHub Actions makes DevOps operations native to a GitHub repository, making it easier for developers to implement DevOps processes.
+GitHub Actions introduces DevOps operations to your GitHub repository, making it easier for you to implement DevOps processes.

 In this post, you build a Docker image in a GitHub Actions workflow and publish the image to Amazon Elastic Container Registry (ECR).